yoyotv/Image-derain-via-CGAN/README.md

 ## Results

-Some "OK" results we get.
+Some "OK" results we got.

 | Input | Output | Ground truth |
 |:-:|:-:|:-:|